wuxudong/react-native-charts-wrapper/README.md

 #### 1. Add Source Files

- add directory node_modules/react-native-charts-wrapper/ReactNativeCharts.
+ add directory node_modules/react-native-charts-wrapper/ReactNativeCharts under your project *top level*.
 (In Xcode: File -> Add files to "App Name")

 #### 2. Add Bridge File

- When you add the files XCode should prompt you to create a bridging header if you haven't done so already.
+ When you add the files XCode should prompt you to create a bridging header if you haven't done so already, or you can create empty swift file to trigger xcode prompt.
- Create it and import the RCTViewManager.h.
+ Create the bridging header and import the RCTViewManager.h.
 It should look something like this.

 		#import "React/RCTBridge.h"
 		#import "React/RCTViewManager.h"